HazmatDrone/RubberDragonTrains/README.md

 ## Installation

-Follow the instructions at the [latest release].
+Follow the instructions to install from scratch at the [latest release].

 [Latest release]: https://github.com/HazmatDrone/RubberDragonTrains/releases/latest/